-But marketing is not all about attracting new patients to your practice.
+But marketing for a dental practice is not all about attracting new patients to your practice.
 It’s also very much about how you communicate with your existing patients and how you exploit (in a good way) the latent potential within that audience.

 The nutcracker approach

 Now is a time for using a nutcracker to crack a nut, not a sledgehammer.
 It’s about the art of the subtle – getting the nuances in your communications right.

 Of course, as we’ve seen with shops re-opening on the high street – there are always those who will happily step back through your door the minute it opens without fear or apprehension.

 However, for the majority, it is safe to assume that there will be varying degrees of wariness – after all, to go from months of isolation and lockdown and the constant reinforcing of social distancing rules to sitting in a chair with someone else’s fingers in your mouth, is quite a leap of faith.

 So, the key challenge is to put yourself in the position of those patients and to communicate to them in a way that lowers their anxiety and builds their confidence that everything will be fine.

 The first way to do this is a little counter-intuitive.
 I’ve already seen pictures (and a few videos) showing the dental team in full PPE masks and equipment looking like they’ve just stepped out of a major nuclear incident.